 With the advancement in technology, we are now seeing incredibly sophisticated representations of data.
-For instance, with the use of various colors, animation, and video, one can visually describe the relationship between wealth and health of various countries over a 200-year span.
-Software programs such as Excel can easily and quickly produce attractive graphs and charts.
+For instance, with the use of various colors, animation, and video, one can visually describe the relationship between wealth and health of various countries over a 200-year span.83 Software programs such as Excel can easily and quickly produce attractive graphs and charts.
 You must be careful, however, and remember that visual aids can be created and presented in inaccurate and/or deceptive ways.
 Because they are powerful tools, they could lead to gross misunderstanding or wrong conclusions.
-Sometimes this happens because the data itself is skewed (this is what Tim Harford, the author of The Data Detective, is describing when he writes, "the visualization is so good but the data are so bad").
-He used to focus on one aspect of the data or a trend, and infographics could be drawn to provoke certain emotions and stir up our feelings like fear, anger, and confusion.
+Sometimes this happens because the data itself is skewed (this is what Tim Harford, the author of The Data Detective, is describing when he writes, "the visualization is so good but the data are so bad").84 But even with good data, graphs can be constructed to focus on one aspect of the data or a trend, and infographics could be drawn to provoke certain emotions and stir up our feelings like fear, anger, and confusion.